isomerpages/enterprisesg-switch/pages/Digital Goodie Bag.md

 How to redeem the offer:

 1. Go to: https://bit.ly/FeelingLarky
-1. Step 2.
-Include promo code SWITCH2022 under "How we can help" section
+2. Include promo code SWITCH2022 under "How we can help" section

 ***Redemptions are limited to 100 companies.
 Hurry and claim the offer now!***